-One of the biggest trends in 2017 was the growth of people travelling independently.
+One of the biggest trends in recent years has been the growth of people travelling with strangers or choosing to travel independently.
 According to a recent survey, in 2017, 31% of UK travellers did so without friends and partners.
-KE Adventure Travel, one of the country’s most renowned adventure tour companies, has also seen a steady growth in solo travellers, and in 2017 over 56% of clients joined a small group trip on their own.
+KE Adventure Travel, one of the country’s most renowned adventure tour companies, has also seen a steady growth in people travelling with strangers, and in 2017 over 56% of clients joined a small group trip on their own.

-So, what’s so compelling about joining a group of complete strangers rather than going it alone?
+So, what’s so compelling about travelling with strangers rather than going it alone?
 With the help of the folks at KE Adventure Travel, we take a look…

 It really can become overwhelming when you start to plan a holiday.
 It normally takes a huge amount of research as you try to establish the best places to visit, where to go hiking and how to get everywhere.

 You can be short on time and arrangements on the ground are often hard to organise by yourself, so a helping hand can be extremely useful.
 KE do the hours, days and months of preparation for you, and create itineraries that will include the best trails and sites in your chosen destination.

 For instance, you might want to see the famous UNESCO-listed churches carved out of rock in Lalibela, Ethiopia, but you have no idea how to get there from the capital or what paperwork you’ll need.